Jacome1005/Verifast_TL-VERILOG_Showdown/README.md

 # Overview

-This repository is the work of team members listed above for competing in the 1st Annual Makerchip ASIC Design Showdown.
+This repository contains the work of the team members listed above, created for participation in the 1st Annual Makerchip ASIC Design Showdown.
 For Showdown details, see https://www.redwoodeda.com/showdown-info.
-More information on the `#showdown` channel in the [TL-Verilog User's Slack workspace](https://join.slack.com/t/tl-verilog-users/shared_invite/zt-4fatipnr-dmDgkbzrCe0ZRLOOVm89gA) .
+Additional information and discussion can be found in the `#showdown` channel of the [TL-Verilog User's Slack workspace](https://join.slack.com/t/tl-verilog-users/shared_invite/zt-4fatipnr-dmDgkbzrCe0ZRLOOVm89gA) .

-This coding contest consist on a fleet of three ships battling another.
-Where as each team must design the control circuitry for the autonomous spacecraft to outmaneuver and outwit opponents.
+This coding contest revolves around a strategic battle between fleets of three autonomous ships.
+Each team is tasked with designing the control circuitry that enables their spacecraft to outmaneuver and outsmart opposing fleets through intelligent automation and tactical programming.

 ![Watch video](screencapture.gif)